Skip to main content

 7pm — Plous Bookshop

-STRANGER THAN FICTION: TWO TALES INSPIRED BY REAL EVENTS
+STRANGER THAN FICTION: A TALE INSPIRED BY REAL EVENTS

 Writer, anthropologist and CLF Ambassador Sofka Zinovieff talks about her new book Stealing Dad, a rich account of family fracture and subsequent reorientation.
 Interviewed by author Peter Fiennes.